-There are a wide range of asset classes in investment, and a huge number of ways that you can choose to invest your money.
+There is a wide range of asset classes in investment, and a huge number of ways that you can choose to invest your money.
 This can be anything from as simple as tapping a button on your phone that rounds up your purchases to the nearest pound, to a full-scale property investment with a management company handling tenancies on your behalf.
 Depending on the amount of capital that you have available, and the type of investment strategy that you are most interested in, you should try to find a strategy that works for you.

 Stocks and shares, for example, while potentially fruitful for the investor with a keen eye, might not be the right fit for someone that doesn’t have a lot of time on their hands, as the prices tend to fluctuate quite frequently.
-Property investment is a good example of an asset class as a secure, long term investment, with the buyer owning a physical property rather than just shares that are represented on screen.
-In their many different guides to investment and buy to let investment in particular, RWinvest state the demand for housing in the UK at the moment, presenting a wealth of opportunity for those wanting to benefit from nationwide regeneration and development going forward.
+Property investment is a good example of an asset class as a secure, long-term investment, with the buyer owning a physical property rather than just shares that are represented on screen.
+In their many different guides to investment and buy to let investment, in particular, RWinvest state the demand for housing in the UK at the moment, presenting a wealth of opportunity for those wanting to benefit from nationwide regeneration and development going forward.

 Diversifying your portfolio

-If you already have a couple of investments under your belt, and are trying to think of which route to take next, or how to make sure that you continue your success, one sage piece of advice that many influential figures and success stories will give you is to diversify.
+If you already have a couple of investments under your belt and are trying to think of which route to take next, or how to make sure that you continue your success, one sage piece of advice that many influential figures and success stories will give you is to diversify.
 Not only will having a diversified investment portfolio allow you the potential of achieving success on multiple fronts simultaneously, but it will also help to protect your finances should one of the different strategies take an unforeseen turn for the worse.
 If you had investments in the property market, for example, what this might entail would be having properties in two different cities (such as Liverpool and Manchester), so that you can benefit from the developing markets in both.

 Tip – Of course, while you might have knowledge in a certain area, diversification doesn’t just apply to differences within one asset class.
-Perhaps the most robust and long-standing investment profiles are those that have a densely packed mixture of different asset classes, from small stocks and micro investments to large-scale property developments for the future.
+Perhaps the most robust and long-standing investment profiles are those that have a densely packed mixture of different asset classes, from small stocks and micro-investments to large-scale property developments for the future.